sanbir/ERC-20/README.md

 Admin changes ownership to crowdsale contract.

-Crowdsale contract receives ETH and mints the remaining total_cap_for_sale.
+Crowdsale contract receives MATIC and mints the remaining total_cap_for_sale.

 Admin can always stop Public round and return to Private round by changing ownership back.